nov05/udacity-aws-mle-nano-course5/README.md

   * **Set up VPC**

-    Since my current role doesn't have the permissions to create an `Internet Gateway`, `NAT Gateway`, or assign an `Elastic IP` address, I set up a SageMaker notebook instance in the default VPC's public subnet in one of the Availability Zones.
+    Since my current AWS role doesn't have the permissions to create an `Internet Gateway`, `NAT Gateway`, or assign an `Elastic IP` address, I set up a SageMaker notebook instance in the default VPC's public subnet in one of the Availability Zones, using the launch-wizard-1 Security Group, which allows all inbound and outbound traffic.
 I enabled direct internet access for the instance so the notebook kernel can update Python libraries.

   * **Set up S3 bucket**

     The dog images uploaded for Project 3 from an S3 bucket in another account was reused.
-To do this, I created an `S3 Gateway` endpoint within the VPC and updated the S3 bucket policy to enable cross-account access.
+To do this, I created an `S3 Gateway` endpoint within the VPC and updated the S3 bucket policy to enable **cross-account access**.

   * **Training**